Unbreakable (film): Home media

 Unbreakable was released on DVD and VHS on June 26, 2001.
 The DVD version is a THX certified two-disc set that features a DTS audio track, behind-the-scenes footage, deleted scenes and other bonus material.
 This release sold 2.3 million units in the United States, and was the top DVD video rental of 2001.
 It grossed a total of from DVD sales and DVD/VHS rentals in the United States.
 The film thus had a combined global box office and U.S. home video revenue of $371,028,653, with a 495% return on investment.

-In 2008, the movie was released on Blu-ray which had all the bonus features of the Special Edition on DVD "Vista Series".
+In 2008, the film was released on Blu-ray which had all the bonus features of the Special Edition on DVD "Vista Series".

 In the United Kingdom, the film was watched by 8.7 million viewers on television in 2004, making it the year's third most-watched film on television.

-Walt Disney Studios Home Entertainment released the film on Ultra HD Blu-ray on September 21, 2021.
+Walt Disney Studios Home Entertainment released the film on Ultra HD Blu-ray and a remastered Blu-ray on September 21, 2021.